• Share this on:

 Last updated:

-1. What requirements must avocado oil for cosmetics comply with to be allowed on the European market?
+1. What certification and other requirements must avocado oil for cosmetics meet to be allowed on the European market?

-As an exporter of avocado oil from a developing country, you can only export to the European market if your products comply with the European Union’s mandatory legal requirements for natural ingredients for cosmetics.
-If you do not comply with these requirements, your avocado oil will not be admitted to the European market.
+Exporters of avocado oil from low and middle-income countries (LMICs) can only export to the European cosmetics market if their products comply with the EU’s mandatory legal requirements for natural ingredients for cosmetics.
+If you do not comply with these requirements, your avocado oil will not be admitted to the EU market.

-Your products must comply with the European Union’s (EU) mandatory legal requirements for natural ingredients for cosmetics.
+Your products must comply with the EU’s mandatory legal requirements for natural ingredients for cosmetics.
 These include:

 Tips: